hsingh23/IllinoisNet/README.md

 ===========

 #Get IllinoisNet working on linux!!
-##First Copy the included wpa_supplicant to /etc/wpa_supplicant.conf
+**You need to fill in your password and netid in the config file

-##You need to fill in your password and netid
+First Copy the included wpa_supplicant to /etc/wpa_supplicant.conf**

 To get a password do `echo -n password_here | iconv -t utf16le | openssl md4`
     password=hash:MY_HASH_HERE